frederikcolardyn/jsplayground/README.md

 #### testing
-> Does not work in vagrant currently, as it tries to start a chrome browser npm test-single-run => unit tests (run once and exist) npm protractor => run end to end tests
+> Does not work in vagrant currently, as it tries to start a chrome browser npm test-single-run => unit tests (run once and exist) grunt protractor => run end to end tests

 # Issues
 ##### testing on vagrant